Diocese of Broken Bay

-The Diocese of Broken Bay is a Latin Church ecclesiastical jurisdiction or diocese the Catholic Church in Australia.
-It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Sydney.
+The Diocese of Broken Bay is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Australia.
+It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Sydney.

-On 20 November 2014, Bishop Peter Comensoli was appointed as the third bishop of the diocese.
-He was enthroned on 12 December 2014.
-Bishop Comensoli was elevated to the position of Archbishop of Melbourne in June 2018 and was replaced by Bishop Anthony Randazzo as the fourth bishop of the diocese in November 2019.
+The current apostolic administrator of the diocese is Archbishop Anthony Randazzo who was previously the bishop ordinary.
+Randazzo was appointed the fourth bishop of the diocese on 7 October 2019.
+Following a meeting with Pope Leo XIV in March 2026, Randazzo was appointed as the prefect of the Dicastery for Legislative Texts on 25 March 2026.
+He intends to remain the apostolic administrator of the diocese for three months before moving to Rome.

 History

 The Diocese of Broken Bay was erected on 8 April 1986.
 Prior to this date, the area was considered within the jurisdiction of the Archdiocese of Sydney.

-According to Roman Catholic Church records, in 1822 Governor Brisbane granted 490 ha land near Pittwater to Father Therry for the purposes of establishing a church.
-However, attempts to established a church in 1859 were postponed due to the sparcity of Catholics.
-A church at Manly was established in 1873 and another erected at Careel Bay in 1875.
-Manly was the site of the first parish that was established in the area in 1876; followed by Gosford (1888) and Pymble (1889).
+According to Roman Catholic Church records, in 1822 Governor Thomas Brisbane granted 490 ha land near Pittwater to Father John Joseph Therry for the purposes of establishing a church.
+However, attempts to establish a church in 1859 were postponed due to the scarcity of Catholics.
+A church in Manly was established in 1873 and another in Careel Bay in 1875.
+In 1876, Manly was the site of the first parish established in the area, followed by Gosford (1888) and Pymble (1889).
 Together these three parishes covered most of the present diocese until 1910.
 By 1885, work on St Patrick's College, Manly had commenced and was completed in 1888.

-The Diocese covers 2763 km2 and includes both bush and coastal communities.
+The diocese covers 2763 km2 and includes both bush and coastal communities.
 Symbolising the diocese is the lighthouse, based on the historic lighthouse at Barrenjoey.